markmo/dltemplate/README.rst

 9. StackOverflow posts and corresponding tags
 10. Sign language - numbers 0 - 5
 11. Tweets tagged with named entities
+12. Duplicate questions set, with positive and negative examples, from StackOverflow

 Notation